Alkanes physical properties header image

 Trends in flash points and flammability

-Testing how dirty a flame is The trend in the flash points and fire points are very clear, the larger the molecule the higher is its flash point and hence the less flammable it will be.
+The trend in the flash points and fire points is very clear: the larger the molecule the higher its flash point and hence the less flammable it will be.
 It is also worth noting that the smaller the hydrocarbon molecule the more cleanly it burns.
-Large chain hydrocarbons are much more difficult to ignite than smaller chain hydrocarbons and they burn with very dirty sooty flames.
+Large chain hydrocarbons are much more difficult to ignite than smaller chain hydrocarbons and they burn with very dirty, sooty flames.
 You may also hear people refer to incomplete combustion as dirty combustion because of the soot it produces.
-You can easily see the soot in a flame by placing a ceramic cup or in the image shown opposite a clean white evaporating basin in a Bunsen flame and after a few seconds the nice clean evaporating basin is black with soot from the dirty Bunsen flame.
+You can easily see the soot in a flame by placing a ceramic cup or a clean white evaporating basin in a Bunsen flame.
+After a few seconds the evaporating basin is black with soot from the dirty Bunsen flame.

 Key Points